melezhik/Cromtit/README.md

 * Job dependencies

-* Asynchronous jobs queue with throttling to protect system overload
+* Asynchronous jobs queue with throttling to protect a system from overload

-* See logs and reports using cro app
+* See job logs and reports using cro app

 # Install